-Principled Technologies sent a team to Tokyo to test the speed of five popular cloud file storage services.
-Dropbox Business beat the competition in 98 out of 128 tests on laptops and mobile devices, finishing many common tasks more quickly than the others.
+Principled Technologies sent teams to San Francisco, Dublin, and Tokyo to test the speed of five popular cloud file-storage services.
+Dropbox Business beat the competition in 264 out of 312 tests on laptops, finishing many common tasks more quickly than the others.
 For each cloud service, we uploaded and downloaded files and directories, edited files, and previewed files from mobile devices.
 When your cloud service consistently allows users to upload, download, sync, and preview faster (thus waiting less), you're enabling them to be as productive as possible.

-This report details what we found in Tokyo and paints a picture of how your users can do more when your company chooses Dropbox Business.
+This report details what we found and paints a picture of how your users can do more when your company chooses Dropbox Business.